 Beyond the designations, the organization also leads the GARP Benchmarking Initiative and the GARP Risk Institute.
 The non-partisan GARP Benchmarking Initiative analyzes regulatory quantitative impact studies.
 The GARP Risk Institute offers risk thought leadership and research, uncovering trends and challenges in risk management and its industries.
 Aiming for unbiased analysis of critical issues, the institute also publishes articles and reports on financial and environmental risk topics.

-GARP administers the FRM certification and provides the content for Part I and Part II of the FRM exam, which is offered in May and November of each year.
+GARP administers the FRM certification and provides the content for Part I and Part II of the FRM exam, which has traditionally been offered in May and November of each year, but in 2021, Part I will be offered in May, July, and November, and Part II will be offered in May and December.
 (This FRM exam FAQ has all the details.)
 Holding the FRM certification demonstrates proficiency in managing exposure to operational, credit, market, foreign exchange, volatility, liquidity, inflation, business, legal, reputational, and sector risk.
 You can find FRM professionals in many different companies and businesses.

 To earn your FRM certification, you need to take and pass both parts of the FRM exam.
 There are no degree or work requirements for taking the exams.
 However, you must work full-time in a financial risk role for two years and demonstrate your experience to GARP within five years of passing Part II of the exam.
 To do this, you describe your professional role in financial risk management and submit it to GARP.
-The cost to take the exam ranges from $750 to $1050 for each part, based on when you register with GARP.
-Part of the registration is a $400 enrollment fee.
+The cost to take the exam ranges from $550 to $750 for each part, based on when you register with GARP.
+There is an additional $400 enrollment fee for the exam.